 Early Alaska Native Land Cases and Acts

 Townsite Acts were the way the cities in Alaska first got land from the federal government.
 Congress passed the second land grant to Alaska Native people through the 1926 Alaska Native Townsite Act, which was a special type of Townsite designed to give Alaska Natives small lots under their homes in villages in a restricted status.
 There was no payment for lots and they were to be nontaxable and inalienable, meaning they could not be taken away or sold without approval of the federal government.
 Some 106 Alaska Native Townsites were created.
-Some of the Native villages moved off of their townsites due to flooding and other issues, and many of the 229 federally recognized tribes in Alaska are not located on Alaska Native townsites.
+Some of the Native villages moved off of their townsites due to flooding and other issues, and most of the 229 federally recognized tribes in Alaska are not located on Alaska Native townsites.

 Neither the 1906 Alaska Native Allotment Act, nor the 1926 Alaska Native Townsite Act, was a settlement of the much larger aboriginal claim to land in Alaska.
 Today, however, both Native allotments and restricted Alaska Native Townsite lands are likely Indian country for the purpose of tribal jurisdiction because of their restricted status.
 Acquiring new Native allotments was terminated by the Alaska Native Claims Settlement Act in 1971, without a specific exception by Congress.
 The Alaska Native Townsite Act was terminated in 1976 by the Federal Land Policy and Management Act (FLPMA), stopping the creation of new Alaska Native Townsites.
-A savings clause preserved the lands previously granted to Alaska Natives under these acts so that land would continue to be owned by Natives in restricted or trust status.